 Drawings are the withdrawal of capital from a business by an owner.
 In this article we are going to look at a simple example and the journal entry required to account for interest charged on drawings.
 The two accounts we are going to deal with in this situation are the drawings account and interest account.

 Drawings are not generally treated as income for owners, unlike, say, dividends and wages.
 Therefore, they are not subject to income tax, as they are recognised in accounting and tax systems as withdrawals of capital funds from the business and not an income stream; for example as taking a dividend or wage would be.
-However in circumstances where an owner may charge the business interest for capital funds held in the business, the business may then charge the owner interest on funds withdrawn.
+However, in circumstances where an owner may charge the business interest for capital funds held, the business may then charge the owner interest on funds withdrawn.

 The drawings account is a contra capital or owners equity account and therefore is a natural debit account.
 To increase the balance of this type of account, a debit entry is used, which we will be using today.
 And, of course, to reduce the account, a credit entry is required.

 Interest Revenue Account

 There are normally two types of interest accounts used in business, an interest expense account and an interest revenue account.
 Today we will be dealing with interest revenue, which is a credit account.
 To increase the balance a credit entry is required, and of course a debit is applied to reduce it.
 Worth noting that debit or off-setting entries are not normally put through revenue accounts – but that is for another day.

 Example and Journal Entries

 ABC Ltd, our trusty example business, has had a request from one of its owners, Brian Smith, to withdraw $10,000 from the business.
 You may remember Brian from our article dealing with the debits and credits associated with drawings transactions.